Azure-Samples/active-directory-error-docs/errors/invalid_tenant.md

 ### invalid_tenant
 This error occurs when your tenantID isn't valid.

 **What to do**

-Verify you're using the correct tenantID.
+Verify the app is using the correct tenantID.